A thought on attendance and student connection

 Read more from Hi!
 I'm Jethro

-April 29, 2026 Have you ever felt like a bad parent, even when you were doing everything you could?
+June 18, 2026 Have you ever felt like a bad parent, even when you were doing everything you could?
 I know that feeling.
 In the fall of 2018, a doctor told me, “I would have operated on your daughter six months ago.”
 Hearing that was devastating.
 My oldest daughter had been complaining about knee pain for several months.
 We took her to a specialist in Fairbanks and he said there was nothing wrong.
 But I knew there was.
-Eventually, we found a specialist in Anchorage, and he saw her, but he...
+Eventually, we found a specialist in Anchorage, and he saw her, but he said...